 “The specialty of sports medicine has long recognized the benefits that IV therapy can bring.
 The main objectives of sports medicine are to enhance athletic performance and as quickly as possible repair the damage from training and injury.
 IV nutrients have been shown to be supportive for both of these main goals.”

-Many may still be skeptic about the efficacy of IV hydration, but here are two endurance athletes who have benefited from IV hydration as part of their post-race recovery treatment regimen:
+Many may still be skeptic about the efficacy of IV hydration, but there are endurance athletes who have benefited from IV hydration as part of their post-race recovery treatment regimen.
+You can read more about them here and here.

 An intravenous infusion of vitamins and minerals is the best way to achieve hydration.
 It helps your body recover quickly so you can get back on track and achieve peak performance in your next endurance race.
 If you find this article helpful, share it with your triathlete and marathon runner friends!